The Librettos (band): Career history

-In 1964 they also recorded and released their only LP, Let's Go With The Librettos, which combined popular covers from their set with six Peacock-Stone originals.
+In 1964, they also recorded and released their only LP, Let's Go With The Librettos, which combined popular covers from their set with six Peacock-Stone originals.
 It includes their cover of the Ventures number "Let's Go", which was the theme for the TV show, and was probably their best-known song in New Zealand, although it was never released as a single.
-In 1965 they were offered another season with the Let's Go show but turned it down in favour of going to Australia, like many other NZ acts of the time.
+In 1965, they were offered another season with the Let's Go show but turned it down in favour of going to Australia, like many other New Zealand acts of the time.

 The band relocated to Sydney in March 1965, but found it hard going - arriving at the peak of the "Beat Boom" in Australia, they found themselves competing with literally hundreds of other similar groups.
 Three days into a residency at the Sylvania Hotel in Sydney's south, the band was sacked for playing too many Beatles covers and "mod music", and they were forced to take part-time jobs to make ends meet.
-Despite these setbacks, they were able to record two more singles - HMV released an Australian-only single, "Great Balls Of Fire"/"Twilight Time", while in New Zealand they released "Ella Speed"/"I Want Your Love", which was recorded in Sydney in September.
+Despite these setbacks, they were able to record two more singles - HMV released an Australian-only single, "Great Balls Of Fire" / "Twilight Time", while in New Zealand they released "Ella Speed" / "I Want Your Love", which was recorded in Sydney in September.

 Dave Diver quit in September 1965 and returned to New Zealand, where he joined The Countdowns.
 He was replaced by Australian drummer Craig Collinge.
-By November 1965 The Librettos were starting to gain wider popularity.
-They made several appearances on TV pop shows including Sing Sing Sing (hosted by Johnny O'Keefe), Saturday Date, Ten on the Town and TV Tonight, took over a residency at Suzie Wong's, recently vacated by legendary Sydney band The Missing Links and then began getting regular work at the popular Sydney CBD venue The Bowl, run by Brisbane-based pop impresario Ivan Dayman.
+By November 1965, the Librettos were starting to gain wider popularity.
+They made several appearances on TV pop shows including Sing Sing Sing (hosted by Johnny O'Keefe), Saturday Date, Ten on the Town and TV Tonight, took over a residency at Suzie Wong's, recently vacated by the Missing Links and then began getting regular work at the popular Sydney CBD venue The Bowl, run by Brisbane-based pop impresario Ivan Dayman.